mozilla/addon-sdk/doc/dev-guide-source/addon-development/tutorials/open-a-web-page.md

 To access tab content you need to attach a script to the tab using `tab.attach()`.
-This add-on attaches a script to all open tabs that adds a red border to the document:
+This add-on attaches a script to all open tabs.
+The script adds a red border to the tab's document:

     var tabs = require("tabs");
     tabs.open({